sammi-turner/OCaml-Examples/README.md

 I have had good results with prompts using the following template

+## Function Generation With LLMs

+I have had good results with prompts using the following template

 ```
-"Show me an implementation of a [name] function in OCaml that takes [name the parameters and their types]
+Write a [name] function in Python3 that takes
+[name the parameters and their types] and returns
-and returns a [type] such that [describe what the function does]."
+a [type] such that [describe what the function does].
+Then show me the code.
 ```

 <br>